Logo Outpost The Hague Sitemap

 Supermarkets:

-The most popular is Albert Heijn, but there are many others like Super de Boer, Jumbo, Aldi, Lidl and Hoogvliet.
+The most popular is Albert Heijn, but there are many others like Super de Boer, Konmar, Aldi, Lidl and Hoogvliet.
 Check your local store for opening hours, but most are open well into the evening during the week.
 Albert Heijn now also has a dry-cleaning service.
-Many supermarkets will provide free self-service coffee to their customers and most have a selection of fresh flowers on sale.
+Many supermarkets will provide self-service coffee to their customers and most have a selection of fresh flowers on sale.
 You are also able to buy strippenkaarten for the trams and phone cards for mobile and public telephones.

 For Albert Heijn’s online shopping service: www.albert.nl